 Caitlin DeClercq, Ph.D., is a core researcher at the Interdisciplinary Center for Healthy Workplaces at UC Berkeley, leading a study to identify workplace design features that promote positive psychological states in employees.

-Read the full article in CoreNet’s The Leader.
+Read the full article, “Study Explores Generation Z and the Workplace of the Future,” in CoreNet’s The Leader.